-Pedders is the undisputed leader in alignment technology, backed by over 120 outlets nationwide offering a comprehensive range of alignment products.
+Pedders is the undisputed leader in alignment technology backed by over 120 outlets nationwide offering a comprehensive range of alignment products.
 Since 1950 Pedders has developed steering and suspension solutions to suit all conditions.

-Since 1950 our specialist experience and regular feedback from our stores have enabled us to adjust the alignment of our customers' vehicles to suit their driving styles and the most common driving conditions - not merely the manufacturer's specified angles.
+Since 1950 our specialist experience and regular feedback from our stores has enabled us to adjust the alignment of our customers vehicles to suit their driving styles and the most common driving conditions - not merely the manufacturer's specified angles.

-Pedders recommends you have your car's wheel alignment and balance checked every six months or 10,000km and after any major jolt or impact.
-Any noticeable change in your car's behaviour may result from alignment deterioration.
-If in doubt book your car in for a Pedders alignment inspection.
-With any wheel alignment Pedders technicians conduct, free of charge, a comprehensive inspection of all steering, suspension and brakes.
+Pedders recommends that you have your car's wheel alignment and balance checked every 6 months or 10,000km, and after any major jolt or impact.
+Any noticeable change to your car's behaviour may result from alignment deterioration.
+If in doubt, book your car in for a Pedders alignment inspection.
+With any wheel alignment, Pedders technicians conduct, free of charge, a comprehensive Tech Check & Report inspection of all steering, suspension and brakes.

-Pedders stores are equipped with the latest diagnostic equipment and our technicians have expert training to ensure optimum wheel alignment and balance, providing you with improved performance, comfort, fuel economy and extended tyre and suspension component life.
+Pedders stores are equipped with the latest diagnostic equipment and Pedders technicians have the expert training to ensure optimum wheel alignment and balance performance, comfort, improved fuel economy and extended tyre and suspension component life.